 Jim Tovey Lakeview Conservation Area

-Credit Valley Conservation, in partnership with the Region of Peel and Toronto and Region Conservation Authority (TRCA) – and supported by Cities of Mississauga and Toronto – are working together to transform a degraded section of the Mississauga shoreline into a thriving 26-hectare waterfront conservation area that will connect people and wildlife back to nature.
+We’re working in partnership with Peel Region and Toronto and Region Conservation Authority (TRCA), with support from the Cities of Mississauga and Toronto – to transform a degraded section of the Mississauga shoreline into a thriving 26-hectare waterfront conservation area.
+It will connect people and wildlife back to nature.

 The Conservation Area Building Process

-Through consultation with our Indigenous partners, community advisory members and partner organizations, we‘re building an accessible network of trails, boardwalks, lookouts and gathering spaces.
+Through consultation with our Indigenous partners, community advisory members and partner organizations, we have designed an accessible network of trails, boardwalks, lookouts and gathering spaces.
 These new amenities will provide scenic connections to the lake, wetlands, grasslands and forest environments at the conservation area showcasing the diverse cultural and ecological history of the site.

-The Mississaugas of the Credit First Nation are the treaty holders for the lands and waters where the conservation area is being constructed.
-It’s located on the boundaries between the Toronto Purchase (1805) and the Head of the Lake Purchase (1818).
+The lands and the waters where the JTLCA is being constructed are part of the Treaty Lands and Territory of the Mississaugas of the Credit First Nation (MCFN).
+The conservation area is located at the boundaries between the Toronto Purchase (1805) and the Head of the Lake Purchase (1818).

 Frequently Asked Questions

-As of December 2022, we have responsibly reused approximately 1,483,600 cubic metres of clean excess soil, 69 per cent of which comes from Region of Peel capital works projects.
+As of December 2022, we have responsibly reused approximately 1,511,300 cubic metres of clean excess soil, 69 per cent of which comes from Peel Region capital works projects.
 We treat this material as a valued resource to enhance the local environment and improve our waterfront.
-This saves Region of Peel residents on transportation and tipping fees related to other Regional works projects.
-It also keeps thousands of trucks from driving long distances to northern municipalities to dispose of the soil, reducing greenhouse gas emissions.
-We’ve responsibly reused approximately 262,000 cubic metres of clean rubble on the site to date.
+This saves Peel Region residents on transportation and tipping fees related to other regional works projects.
+Reusing excess soil reduces greenhouse gas emissions because it eliminates the need for thousands of trucks to drive to northern municipalities to dispose of the soil.
+We have responsibly reused approximately 262,000 cubic metres of clean rubble on the site.

-Input from local residents, the public and private sectors, all levels of government, and Indigenous Communities have been valuable in shaping the project.
-We continue to seek and welcome your questions and comments.
-Please fill out our contact form on this page.
+Input received from local residents, the public and private sectors, all levels of government and Indigenous communities has been valuable in shaping the project.

 Gallery